migrate-to-germany

 • Proof of accommodation

-• Copy of sponsor’s passport
+• Copy of the sponsor’s passport

 How to apply for a Germany Family Reunion Visa?